BlaqueDevs/se-assignment-day-5-technical-writing-and-review-brigidrono1/README.md

 End-Users: Provide step-by-step instructions, troubleshooting tips, and focus on usability.

-Adjust the Tone and Style
+Adjust the Tone and Style:
 Formal and concise for academic or professional audiences.

 Informative yet conversational for a general audience.

 Empathetic and approachable when addressing end-users' needs.

- Structure the Content for Clarity
+Structure the Content for Clarity:
 Use headings, bullet points, and tables for easy navigation.

 Include visual aids like diagrams or screenshots where appropriate, especially for technical or end-user documentation.